key4hep/k4Clue/docs/clic-recipe.md

 ## Visualization

-If you want to visualise the output as event display using CED:
+If you want to visualise the output with the CED event display:
 ```bash
 cd ../..
 glced &